 When I work with cancer clients I like to take it in stages.
 We always start with diet by taking out the foods that can sabotage recovery while bringing in more of the foods that can stop cancer cells and promote healing.

 Then we add the lifestyle factors that will make the biggest impact.
 And finally work through a healing protocol to address root causes.

 For Head & Neck Cancer here’s what I would suggest.

-In addition to an overall anti-cancer, anti-inflammatory diet there are certain foods that have been shown to be especially helpful in blocking the growth of colorectal cancer cells.
+In addition to an overall anti-cancer, anti-inflammatory diet there are certain foods that have been shown to be especially helpful in blocking the growth of cancer cells that start in the head and neck area.
 Bringing in more of these foods will definitely help recovery and should be included on a daily basis.

 - Thyme Tea: swish in your mouth & then drink; a 2011 German study found thyme inhibited the growth of head and neck squamous cell carcinoma.
 And a 2016 Chinese study found that one of the phytochemicals in thyme, carvacrol, significantly inhibited the migration and invasion of squamous cell cancer cells.
 Thyme is also a great anti-inflammatory & anti-microbial herb and may even help relieve pain.

 - Green Tea

 - Beta-carotene & Vitamin A rich foods: leafy greens plus orange & green colored veggies